 8. May 27, 2017

 Disney’s Animal Kingdom also experienced a major addition that required the removal and moving of several previously existing attractions.
 Camp Minnie Mickey closed to guests in order to welcome the amazing Pandora – World of Avatar which opened on May 27th, 2017.
 The land brings guests to the Valley of Mo’ara where they can explore exotic landscapes and plant life under majestic floating mountains.
 The area is also home to the very popular Na’vi River Journey and Avatar Flight of Passage.

 Of all the Disney Parks, Disney’s Hollywood Studios has seen the most change in recent years, particularly with the addition of a new land on June 30, 2018.
 Toy Story Land magically shrinks guests down to the size of beloved toys like Woody, Jessie, and Buzz and brings them into Andy’s backyard for lots of fun.
 The already popular Toy Story Mania was reconfigured and Slinky Dog Dash and Alien Swirling Saucers were added, making the land extremely popular with guests.

 10. August 29, 2019

 While the addition of Toy Story Land was monumental for Disney’s Hollywood Studios, it is the newest addition that opened on August 29, 2019 is a game changer for the park.
 Star Wars: Galaxy’s Edge welcomes guests to the planet of Batuu where they can experience a land filled with experiences from the films like never before.
-The first of the two attractions, Millennium Falcon: Smugglers Run, is now open.
-The second attraction, Star Wars: Rise of the Resistance, is scheduled to open on December 5th.
+The first of the two attractions, Millennium Falcon: Smugglers Run, is opened on August 29.
+The second attraction, Star Wars: Rise of the Resistance, opened on December 5th.